 - Monitoring and control

-You need to be well aware of the reasons there may be project delay and how to avoid or how to mitigate project delay during each stage.
+You need to be well aware of the reasons there may be project delay and how to avoid or how to communicate project delays at different stages respectively.

 4 Common Reasons for the Delay